Michael J. O'Kelly (1915-1982)

 Michael J. O'Kelly was born in Abbeyfeale, Co.
 Limerick.
 Professor O'Kelly was known as Brian to his family and friends.
 His mother picked the name Brian, but he was christened Michael Joseph.
 His mother refused to accept the name Michael Joseph and called his Brian.
 He attended secondary school at Rockwell College, Tipperary and entered University College, Cork, as a student of engineering in 1934, a year later he switched to architecture.

 Seán P. Ó Ríordáin, Professor of archaeology at UCC was looking for a surveyor as he engaged in the excavation of the ring-fort at Garranes, Co Cork.
-Michael J. began work there in the spring of 1937 and later that year moved on to the neolithic site of Lough Gur.
+Michael J. O'Kelly began work there in the spring of 1937 and later that year moved on to the neolithic site of Lough Gur.
 Seán P. Ó Ríordáin's enthusiasm wooed many to the cause of archaeology and in that summer of 1937, Michael J. proved to be a ready convert.
 The new recruit returned to UCC that October, as a student of Seán P. Ó Ríordáin's, in the faculty of archaeology.
 By the time Michael J. graduated in 1940 with a first class honours degree in archaeology he had trained as an engineer, surveyor and architect and had taken courses in Irish, geology and geography, all of which uniquely qualified and equipped him to take on the challenges that Irish archaeology would present in the second half of the 20th century.
-He followed his degree with first-class M.A.
+He followed his degree with first class M.A.

 Michael J. O'KellyShortly after securing his M.A., Michael J. was appointed curator of the recently founded Cork Public Museum in Fitzgerald Park.
 Michael J. and his wife Claire (married in 1945) were involved in building up the displays and dioramas at the museum.
 The displays were ground breaking with full sized figures, Michael J. supplying the artefacts and Claire making the clothes in faithful reproductions of the originals.
 Michael J. remained curator of the museum for over two decades.